MizuGreg/UnderTheCounter/Documents/GameDesignDocument.md

 ### Master book
+##Elements:
+- Recipe book (Cocktail recipes, descriptions, and illustrations)
+- Dialogue log (Current day, customer names, dialogues, and choices)
+- Active poster effects (Posters currently displayed, their effects, and owned posters)
+##Gameplay:

-The master book is a book that can be opened at virtually any time in the bar view.
-It shows an interface that can help the player recap the current status of the game.
-It has three tabs:
+ The master book is a reference book that can be accessed at almost any time in the bar view, providing an overview of the game's current status.
+It consists of three tabs:
-- the recipe tab, which shows the cocktails, their ingredients, their look, and a short description;
-- the dialogue tab, which shows the last dialogue lines spoken by the customers and other individuals in the bar;
+- **Recipe tab**: Displays cocktail recipes, their ingredients, appearance, and a brief description—useful for fulfilling specific customer requests.
+- **Dialogue tab**: Logs recent conversations with customers and other characters, allowing the player to review any missed details.
-- the posters tab, which shows the currently hung posters and their active effects, and how many posters out of the total have been obtained.
+- **Posters tab**: Shows which posters are currently displayed in the shop window, their active effects, and how many posters the player has collected so far.

 ## Other gameplay elements